zoglmannk/distributable_test_webapp/README.md

 Are you configuring Wildfly's JGroups subsystem and need something to force JGroups to startup upon deployment?
 Look no further.
 The "distributable" element causes JGroups to startup.

 If you are looking for a Wildfly JGroups JDBCPING example, look no further.
 Below are the relevant snipits from the Wildfly configuration.
 Note that the SQL is MySQL specific.
 The ```driver``` element will be different depending on how you installed/deployed the MySQL driver.
 I was lazy and just copied the MySQL driver, ```mysql-connector-java-5.1.36-bin.jar```, to the deployments directory.
+And obviously the IP address in the connection-url will need changed.
+Change it to wherever the MySQL DB is running.
 ```
 ...
 ...